mocusez/CMake_MLIR_Toy/README.md

 See [docs/Tutorials/Toy](https://github.com/llvm/llvm-project/tree/main/mlir/docs/Tutorials/Toy) for more information.

-In this repository, you can **run the MLIR toy tutorial (on Debian) without compile the LLVM project** 😋
+In this repository, you can **run the MLIR toy tutorial (on Debian or Ubuntu + llvm.sh) without compile the LLVM project** 😋

 ## Environment